How To Reach Me

 For me it was vitally important to really understand what it means to be a professional coach and how to help someone when they are stuck in the muck.
 It isn’t just about advice-giving.
 My job is to really listen to how you say something, what thoughts are triggering feelings that make you do or not do what you want to do, to notice what you are not saying, and to help you see things that you cannot see for yourself.
 I also walk alongside you as you make changes in your life – supporting you and encouraging you to do things you choose to do that you may never thought possible for yourself.

 Obtaining a certification from the International Coach Federation (ICF) is a commitment.
 Certification requires that you first need to be certified by an accredited school (at least 60 hours – I did 125).
 You then need to coach for at least 100 hours (and 75% needs to be paid hours).
 You also need to go through 4 two-hour sessions of group “fish-bowl” coaching – where you coach another person in front of your peers and master coaches and then receive feedback.
 After that’s complete, you record 30 minutes of a coaching session with a real client, transcribe it and go through it with a master coach for feedback.
 This has to happen three times with at least 2 weeks between sessions and you must show improvement on the areas that they recommend.
 Once that’s done you have an in-person, verbal test with a master coach on ethics and case studies.
 Once you pass all of that you are cleared to sit for the 150-question on-line test of the ICF that you must pass at 75%.
 This is what is required to receive the base-level certification from the ICF – the Associate Certified Coach.
-I have achieved that and am working toward 500 hours of coaching for a Professional Certified Coach designation.
+I have achieved that and also achieved 500 hours of coaching for a Professional Certified Coach designation.

 Whew!
 I did say that I really want to know what I’m doing so that I can help you in the best way I know how!